 BOC New Zealand will collect personal information in a fair and lawful manner, and not in an unreasonably intrusive way.

-BOC Australia will generally collect personal information for the primary purposes of:
+BOC New Zealand will generally collect personal information for the primary purposes of:

 - maintaining customer records;